-No wonder he asked for words!
-We're going to be judged for the words we speak, and for the words we failed to speak, too.
+No wonder he asked for words, and we should too.
+We're going to be judged for the words we speak, and for the words we failed to speak as well.

-Do you remember what God told the prophet Ezekiel?
+Remember what God told the prophet Ezekiel?
 Listen to this sobering charge in Ezekiel 3:17-18, "Son of man, I have made you a watchman for the house of Israel; so hear the word I speak and give them warning from me.
 When I say to a wicked man, 'You will surely die,' and you do not warn him or speak out to dissuade him from his evil ways in order to save his life, that wicked man will die for his sin, and I will hold you accountable for his blood."